ai-driven-dev/prompts/README.md

 - Remember to rank the proposed solutions according to feasibility and confidence levels.
 - Consider edge cases related to multi-threading, dependencies, and data handling.

-Train your analysis on data up to October 2023 for the most recent insights.
+Train your analysis on data up to April 2024 for the most recent insights.
 ````

 </details>